26 Different Types of Wasps in Ohio

 Blue-winged wasps are known for their predatory behavior and are important natural pest control for the region.
 Blue-winged wasps are found in a variety of habitats throughout Ohio.

-These particular types of wasps in Ohio can be found in gardens, fields, forests, and wetlands.
+Ohio’s particular types of wasps can be found in gardens, fields, forests, and wetlands.

 They prefer sunny and warm climates but can also tolerate colder temperatures.

-During the spring, the blue-winged wasps become very active as they search for food and build nests.
+During the spring, the blue-winged wasps become active as they search for food and build nests.

 They will also aggressively protect their territory from other types of wasps in Ohio.